spotinst/help/src/docs/managed-instance/azure/tutorials/view-details.md

 The Node Summary give you insights into your node usage.

-You can see statistics from the first of the month to the current date.
-You can also see the statistics for the last seven and 30 days.
+You can see statistics from the first of the month to the current date, as well as the last 7 or 30 days.

 <img width="900" src="https://github.com/spotinst/help/assets/106514736/df7fa0a8-c526-4359-b2fa-80cf751c1853">

 The widgets show the:

 * VM Size: The VM size assigned to the node.
-An icon to the left indicates the VM life cycle.
-Green is a spot VM and blue is On-demand.
+Green is a spot VM and blue is on-demand.
 * Hours: Number of hours the VM has been used.
 * Potential Costs: The cost calculated if the VM had been on-demand.
 * Actual Costs: The cost of the VM using spot VMs.
 * OD Costs: The cost of on-demand VMs used.
-(This should be zero unless no spot VMs were available and fallback to OD was required.)
+This should be zero unless no spot VMs were available and fallback to on-demand was required.
 * Saved: The amount of money saved using spot VMs.
-* Savings Percentage: The percentage of savings when using spot VMs compared to the potential cost if all OD VMs had been used.
+* Savings Percentage: The percentage of savings when using spot VMs compared to the potential cost if all on-demand VMs had been used.

 You can also see a quick reference point for vital information about the stateful node.